PROTECT YOUR ASSETS

 Learn the Intellectual Property Basics You Need to Protect Your Work

 This course explores copyright and trademark rights in the United States.
-It was created with creatives in mind and is tailored to makers, specifically those that sell in online marketplaces, and other businesses with an online presence.
+It was created with creatives in mind and its content is tailored to makers, specifically those that sell in online marketplaces, and other businesses with an online presence.
 Taught by licensed intellectual property attorney Dana Bucy Miller, Empowered IP will arm you with the information you need to protect your work presented in an easy-to-understand format.

 By the end of this course, you'll be knowledgeable in the following areas: